calteran/oliframe/README.md

 qwikborder -s _bordered -d images
 ```

-## License

-[MIT](https://choosealicense.com/licenses/mit/)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## License

+[MIT](https://choosealicense.com/licenses/mit/)

+## AI-Assisted Development

+This project has been developed with the assistance of AI-powered tools, including ChatGPT and GitHub Copilot.
+These tools have contributed to various aspects of the code,
+ranging from generating initial code snippets to offering suggestions for code optimization and bug fixes.
+While these tools have aided in the development process,
+the design and implementation of this project is the work of the author.